mit41301/PIC12F629-OLED-RDA5807/README.md

 ## Tested the code with both PIC12F629 and PIC12F675 and working fine.
+Works with RDA5807M, RDA5807FP, RDA5807MS or RDA5807MP

 ![SCH](Images/01.png)